MatteoZambra/matteozambra.github.io/_pages/about.md

 — Is for portfolio and CV complement purposes.

-— As of October 2025, works **much** better on desktop.
-Expect improvements.
+— As of October 2025, works *slightly* better on desktop.
+More improvements provisioned.

 — Is structured as follows
 * [The CV](/_pages/cv.md) A factual overview of my past and current work experiences, education, publications.